loading

 What is the minimum order quantity (MOQ) for a KDS hardware supplier?

 MOQ varies significantly between manufacturers.
-Large-scale OEM factories may set MOQs at 100–500 units per order, while smaller or more flexible suppliers can accommodate sample orders of 1–10 units for testing and evaluation before committing to a bulk purchase.
+Large-scale OEM factories may set MOQs at 100–500 units per order, while smaller or more flexible suppliers can accommodate sample orders of 1–10 units for testing and evaluation.
 It is standard practice to request a sample unit first to validate build quality, screen performance, and software compatibility in the actual kitchen environment.

-Can a KDS supplier provide OEM or ODM customization?
+Can a KDS hardware supplier provide OEM or ODM customization?

 Many KDS manufacturers offer both OEM (custom branding on existing hardware) and ODM (custom design and engineering) services.
-Common customization options include screen size selection, enclosure color or material, custom I/O port configurations, BIOS-level boot logo changes, and pre-installed operating systems or firmware.
-Buyers should confirm whether the supplier's factory holds ISO 9001 certification and can provide engineering drawings during the design review phase.
+Common customization options include screen size selection, enclosure color or material, custom I/O port configurations, BIOS-level boot logo changes, and pre-installed operating systems.
+Buyers should confirm whether the supplier holds ISO 9001 certification and can provide engineering drawings during the design review phase.

-How does a KDS integrate with third-party POS software?
+How does KDS hardware integrate with third-party POS software?

 What is the typical lead time for KDS hardware orders from a manufacturer?

-What certifications should a KDS supplier provide for international markets?
+What certifications should a KDS hardware supplier provide for international markets?

-Depending on the target market, KDS hardware should carry relevant safety and electromagnetic compliance certifications.
-Common requirements include CE marking for the European market, FCC certification for the United States, RoHS compliance for hazardous substance restrictions, and CCC for the Chinese market.
-Buyers importing KDS units should request copies of all applicable test reports and certificates before placing bulk orders to avoid customs delays or regulatory issues at the destination country.
+Depending on the target market, KDS hardware should carry CE marking for the European market, FCC certification for the United States, RoHS compliance for hazardous substance restrictions, and CCC for the Chinese market.
+Buyers should request copies of all applicable test reports and certificates before placing bulk orders to avoid customs delays at the destination country.

 prev